carinatze/Workout-Manager/README.md

 not super long in length.
 In addition, I would try to decrease the amount of coupling between the classes by aiming to reduce the dependency among the classes.
-Another design choice I would implement if I had more time would be to implement Java's Observer, so that the user would be notified every time a new workout was added to their collection. adding level through drop down menu
+Another design choice I would implement if I had more time would be to implement Java's Observer, so that the user would be notified every time a new workout was added to their collection.
+Also, when adding level I would add a drop down menu instead of typing it in.
+This would ensure the user does nOt add an invalid workout.